 The coursework requirement consists of successful completion of nine courses.
 Successful completion means obtaining a grade of 70% or better over all nine courses with no single course below 65%.
 Courses must be completed within ten years of the date you are registered to write the National Knowledge Exam (NKE) to be considered for eligibility.
 The nine required courses are:

 - Human Resources Management (HRM)

 - Organizational Behaviour

 - Human Resources Planning

 - Labour Relations

 There are various ways of getting credit for these nine courses:

 For more information regarding required grades and multiple courses to achieve a single total credit for a subject area, advanced standing and recognition of courses that were not pre-approved (Credit for Non-approved Courses), please consult the HRPA Certification Handbook.

 The Alternate Route is an alternative way of meeting the coursework requirement in order to qualify to write the NKE.
 The Alternate Route is points-based and gives credit for experience and other relevant achievements.
 The Alternate Route is deemed an equivalent foundation for HR professionals although there may be more gaps in this background.

-Internationally Educated Professionals will often find that the alternate route is their quickest path to the designation.
-Experience need not be Canadian experience as long as it meets the criteria of (1) being HR experience and (2) at a professional level.
-The experience must have occurred within the last ten years to count towards the experience requirement and the individual must have worked in HR within the last two years.
-View the right hand side menu for options relevant to the achievement of the coursework requirement.
+Experienced HR professionals, including internationally educated professionals, may find that the Alternate Route is their quickest path to the CHRP designation.
+Experience does not need to be Canadian experience as long as it meets the criteria of (1) being HR experience, and (2) being at a professional level.
+The experience must have occurred within the last ten years to count towards the experience requirement and the individual must have at least three months of professional level HR experience within the last two years.

 Individuals with questions regarding the coursework requirement are encouraged to contact the Office of the Registrar at firstname.lastname@example.org.